Grace Fisk: West Ham United

 On 30 December 2019, Fisk returned to England to sign with FA WSL team West Ham United.
 She made her debut on 12 January 2020, starting in a 2–1 WSL defeat away to Tottenham Hotspur.

+Liverpool

+On 20 July 2023, Fisk signed for Liverpool, rejoining former West Ham manager Matt Beard.
+She made her Reds debut on 1 October 2023 in a 1–0 Women's Super League win over Arsenal F.C. at the Emirates Stadium.

+On 3 September 2025, Fisk was named as Liverpool's new captain, replacing Niamh Fahey following her retirement at the end of the 2024–25 season.

 International career

-Youth level
+Youth

 Fisk has represented England at under-17, under-19, under-20 and under-21 level.
 Having scored twice against Bulgaria in qualifying, Fisk started all three games for England at the 2015 UEFA Women's Under-17 Championship as the team were knocked out at the group stage.
 Fisk also appeared in every game at the 2017 UEFA Women's Under-19 Championship where England finished in 5th place, beating Scotland in the U20 World Cup qualifying play-off.
 Fisk captained the England squad that won a bronze medal at the 2018 U20 World Cup in France, beating the host nation on penalties in the third place match.

-Senior team
+Senior

 In February 2020, Fisk received her first senior England call-up as part of the 2020 SheBelieves Cup squad.
+In October 2025, still uncapped for the senior team, she received her first call up in the Weigman era as a replacement for Katie Reid.